Learn about the history of the School of Chemical and Physical Sciences, and Victoria’s founding science professors.

 The names Kirk, Easterfield, Cotton and Laby are instantly recognisable to anyone who has studied at Victoria University.
 They are the buildings that house the Schools in the Faculty of Science, although few people may be aware of the men these buildings honour.

-It is particularly fitting that 2010 also witnessed the opening of the Alan MacDiarmid Building.
+In 2010 the Alan MacDiarmid Building was opened.
 Alan began his career in chemistry at Victoria University in the 1940s and was awarded the Nobel Prize in Chemistry in 2000.
 Now his name joins those of Laby, Kirk, Easterfield and Cotton as pioneering scientists that Victoria University will always honour and remember.

-For more on the history of chemistry and physics at Victoria please click on the following links:
+For more on the history of chemistry and physics at Victoria please click on the links below: